 If you want a dash of philanthropy with your morning java, check out Julian Coffee.
-They’re working to reignite Puerto Rico’s coffee industry after decades of neglect and devastating hurricanes (3).
+They’re working to reignite the Puerto Rican coffee industry after decades of neglect and devastating hurricanes (3).

 Coffee is the best crop we produce, but due to the bad weather people have left it.

 Producing coffee under such circumstances truly is a fight against the odds.
 But choosing to do it sustainably is PRAISE-WORTHY.

 Julian Coffee uses only premium single-origin, organic coffee beans, shade-grown on a small family estate nestled in the mountains of Adjuntas.
 Each coffee cherry is hand-picked for the best quality.